Jack Frost 2: Revenge of the Mutant Killer Snowman

 Jack Frost 2: The Revenge of the Mutant Killer Snowman (also known as simply Jack Frost 2) is a 2000 American direct-to-video comedy slasher film written and directed by Michael Cooney.
 It is a sequel to Jack Frost (1997).
 It was completed in 1998, but not released until 2000.

 Like its predecessor, Jack Frost 2 has garnered a cult following.
+In December 21–28, 2021, MVD Rewind released the film on Blu-ray and DVD.

 Plot

 Sam Tiler has been struggling to recover from his encounter with Jack Frost last Christmas.
 To get away from the stress, Sam's wife, Anne, suggests a tropical vacation to The Bahamas to attend the wedding of his deputy, Joe, and his fiancé, Marla.
 Sam reluctantly agrees.

 Meanwhile, the FBI uses antifreeze to dissolve Jack and test the remains for genetic material.
 An accident causes Jack to wake up, causing him to reform and break free.
 Jack, now sharing a psychic link with Sam, because of Sam's blood mixing with Jack in the antifreeze, follows Sam.

 The vacationers arrive to a greeting by the eccentric Colonel Hickering and his assistants Captain Fun and Bobby.
-Jack washes ashore and kills three women.
-The next morning, the Colonel discovers the bodies and tries to cover up the whole mess, as he does not want this to ruin his resort.
+Jack washes ashore and kills three women: Ashlea, Paisley and Rose.
+The next morning, the Colonel discovers Paisley's body and tries to cover up the whole mess, as he does not want this to ruin his resort.
 However, the island's security head, Agent Manners who had survived Jack's maiming of him, suspects that Jack has returned.

 Jack continues his rampage, killing a beach model and her cameraman.
 Sam begins to suspect that something is amiss when he runs into Manners, who agrees to an alliance in order to stop Jack Frost.
 Sam, Captain Fun (who is actually Manners' undercover assistant), and Manners stage a trap to capture Jack.
 This fails as the snowman they capture was really the Colonel in costume.

 After slaying another beach model, Jack decides to freeze the place, causing it to snow.
 The party guests begin to play around and have a snowball fight when Jack enters the fray, killing at least another dozen.
 Sam, Anne, Marla, Manners, and Joe lock themselves up in a room, using antifreeze to keep Jack at bay.